by Leslie Layton

 “I formally request that CFA representatives be included in every effort that is being made to respond to this sordid event,” Sistrunk said in a letter emailed to the campus community.
 “We would like to see the full police report of the crimes as soon as possible.
 We would like to know confidentially who specifically was impacted so that we can plan how to support them.”

 University spokesperson Ashley Gebb said a forum in response to the event will be held at 2 p.m.
 Monday, April 15, in Bell Memorial Union 210.
 The forum will be facilitated by Tray Robinson from the Office of Diversity and Inclusion.

 The university will also host a safety summit at 2 p.m.
 Friday, April 19, in Colusa Hall in response to student concerns over safety.

 Gebb said a records search showed the graffiti incident marks the first reported hate crime on campus since at least 2009.

 “We have to demonstrate that this is not acceptable,” union President Sistrunk said.

 ChicoSol’s story, “To people of color, Chico seems less friendly, more hostile,” describes student concerns over safety and the recent incident of a stay-away order issued to a man who was reported to be asking unusual questions in Meriam Library.

 Editor’s note: CSUC said on April 11 that it was able to search police reports only as far back as 2009; the search turned up no other report of a hate crime.
-The second to the last paragraph has been corrected to reflect that.
+The third to the last paragraph has been corrected to reflect that new information.